cylondata/twister2/docs/examples/terasort/terasort.md

 Tera Sort is a common benchmark to measure and compare high performance big data frameworks such as Twister2.
 The idea is to measure the time to sort one terabyte of randomly distributed data.

-In twister2, we generate a batch of tuples, each having a random integer as the key and a byte array of configurable length as the value.
+In twister2, when terasort is running in non file based mode, we generate a batch of tuples, each having a random byte array as the key and a byte array of configurable length as the value.
 These tuples will be sent from multiple sources to a single sinks with keyed gather operation applied as the connection.
 Keyed Gather operation is configured with a comparator to sort by key.

 Tera sort benchmark can be spawned as follows.